Metis-IITGandhinagar/insiit-api/README.md

 ```

 \
+Next, create a new `.env` file in the repository root, and add the required environment variables to it.

+\
-Next, create a new `docker-compose.yml` file in the root of the repository, and insert the following piece of code in it:
+Then, create a new `docker-compose.yml` file in the root of the repository, and insert the following piece of code in it:

 ```yml
 services: